Reavershark/home-monitoring/README.md

 echo 'alias dc="docker compose"' >> .bashrc
 ```

+Limit the system journal size by setting `SystemMaxUse=50M` using `sudo nano /etc/systemd/journald.conf`.
+Then restart the journal service with `sudo systemctl restart systemd-journald.service`.

 Then restart your ssh session (`Ctrl-D` or `exit` and `ssh pi@...` again).

 ### Setup the project